-- Notifying the Laboratory Health and Safety Advisor if they require Test Certification of a facility not currently listed. - Notifying the Laboratory Health and Safety Advisor if they require any changes to the conditions listed on the Location Test Certificate (e.g. in relation to quantity, classes or substances).

-- Ensuring that the quantity of substances stored complies with any quantity limit specified on the relevant Location Test Certificate. - Ensuring the safe operation of such facilities, including by ensuring that substances incompatible with any class or substance listed on the Location Test Certificate are not brought into or held in the store, except where specifically allowed for in Location Test Certificate15.
+- Notifying the Laboratory Health and Safety Advisor if they require certification of a facility not currently listed. - Notifying the Laboratory Health and Safety Advisor if they require any changes to the conditions listed on the applicable certificate (e.g. in relation to quantity, classes or substances). - Ensuring that the quantity of substances stored complies with any quantity limit specified on the applicable certificate. - Ensuring the safe operation of such facilities, including by ensuring that substances incompatible with any class or substance listed on the certificate are not brought into.